-The cash flows are used applying the indirect method.
+The statement of cash flows is prepared by applying the indirect method.
 Interest received is classified as investing cash flows, while interest paid is classified as financing cash flows.

 4. Critical accounting judgments and key sources of estimation uncertainty

 In the application of the Entity's accounting policies, which are described in Note 3, the Entity's management is required to make judgments, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are relevant.
 Actual results may differ from these estimates.